 You don’t even need to be following this blog; if you’ve been following industry news at all, then you couldn’t have missed this trend.
 Outbrain, Taboola, dataxu, to name a few of the major mergers and acquisitions of the last few months.

 These are just the big deals, however.
 These are the deals that make such a splash that you can’t help but notice.

 In their shadow, however, lie dozens of smaller deals.
-Mergers and acquisitions that don’t raise as many eyebrows, but, together, illustrate just how large this M and A wave is.
+Mergers and acquisitions that don’t raise as many eyebrows, but, together, illustrate just how large this M&A wave is.

-Rather, here we are going to focus on data that has been collected and analyzed by Results International regarding mergers and acquisitions is the advertising technology and marketing technology world from Q1 to Q3 2019.
+Instead, we are going to focus on data that has been collected and analyzed by Results International regarding Mergers and Acquisitions is the advertising technology and marketing technology world from Q1 to Q3 2019.

 You can find Results International’s data and analysis here, and I highly recommend spending some time with it.

 Adtech mergers and acquisitions up over 80% since 2018

 According to the research that Results International has published, mergers and acquisitions in Advertising and Marketing technology are up 86% compared to Q1-Q3 2018.

 There were 86 deals between Q1-Q3 2019 compared to just 47 in the same three quarters in 2018.